High-Dimensional Learning under ApproximateSparsity with Applications to Nonsmooth Estimation and Regularized Neural Networks: Statistical performance bounds

+\begin{remark} We may as well let $a^{-1}=2U_L$ to satisfy the stipulation on $a$ in Proposition \ref{second theorem theorem}.
+Here, $U_L$ can be considered as the largest diagonal of the Hessian matrix of $\mathcal L(\,\cdot\,,\,z)$, if it exists.
+In many applications of HDSL, this quantity can satisfy $U_L\leq O(1)\ln p$ with high probability under data normalization.
+For example, in the special case of high-dimensional linear models, $U_L\leq 1$ is implied by the common assumption of column normalization \citep{raskutti2011a,n2012a}. \end{remark}

+{ \begin{remark} \Copy{to copy 1}{The proof of Proposition \ref{second theorem} makes use of the coincidence that, at the S$^3$ONC solutions, the FCP behaves similarly as the $\ell_0$ penalty (as discussed by, e.g., \cite{shen2013constrained}).
+Thus, it is possible that adopting the $\ell_0$ penalty instead of the FCP in our formulation \eqref{general formulation} may lead to similar results on the generalization errors with less technical difficulty.
+Nonetheless, the $\ell_0$ penalty introduces discontinuity to the formulation and thus may usually lead to higher computational ramification.
+We leave for the future research the study of the trade-offs between computational and sample complexities for the formulations with alternative regularization terms.} \end{remark}}

-\begin{remark} For any feasible choice of $\varrho$, each of the two parts of Proposition \ref{second theorem} has already established the poly-logarithmic correlation between the dimensionality $p$ and the sample size $n$; polynomially increasing the sample size can compensate the exponential growth in dimensionality.
-We may further pick a reasonable value for $\varrho$ and obtain a more detailed result as in Theorem \ref{second theorem theorem} below. \end{remark}
+\begin{remark} For any fixed $\varrho:\ 0<\varrho< \frac{1}{2}$, each of the two parts of Proposition \ref{second theorem} has already established the poly-logarithmic sample complexity.
+Based on this proposition, polynomially increasing the sample size can compensate for the exponential growth in the dimensionality.
+We may further pick a reasonable value for $\varrho$ and obtain more detailed bounds as in Theorem \ref{second theorem theorem} below, which confirms the promised complexity rates as previously mentioned in \eqref{lasso initialized} and \eqref{all solutions} for a general HDSL problem under A-sparsity. \end{remark}